facebook/relay/website/docs/tutorial/queries-1.md

 <details>
 <summary>Deep dive: Suspense for Data Loading</summary>

-*Suspense* is a new API in React that lets React wait while data is loading before it renders components that need that data.
+*Suspense* is a new API in React that lets React wait while data is loaded before it renders components that need that data.
 When a component needs to load data before rendering, React shows a loading indicator.
 You control the loading indicator's location and style using a special component called `Suspense`.

 Right now, there's a `Suspense` component inside `App.tsx`, which is what shows the spinner while `useLazyLoadQuery` is loading data.